pingcap/docs-cn/v1.0/tools/loader.md

   -p string: the account and password of TiDB

   -pprof-addr string: the pprof address of Loader.
-It tunes the perfomance of Loader (default: ":10084")
+It tunes the performance of Loader (default: ":10084")

   -t int: the number of thread,increase this as TiKV nodes increase (default: 16)